tutterown/fuzzyhttp/README.md

 # fuzzyhttp

-Fuzzyhttp is a bash script that will take a URL and output a curl for each of the HTTP requst types.
-Currently it will not attempt a `DELETE` request to avoid accidental data loss
+Fuzzyhttp is a bash script that will take a URL and output a the HTTP Header response for each HTTP response type.
+Currently it will not attempt a `DELETE` request.
+This is to avoid accidental data loss.

 # POC